Tuition and Financial Aid

 Helpful School Information

 Financial Aid Office: (808) 973-5003

-Complete all additional required documents and submit them online.
+Complete all required documents and submit them online.
+We do not accept or require hard documents in-office.
 See the checklist below.

 |PFS (Parents’ Financial Statement) Submit online|